Playtex

-Playtex is an American brand name for undergarments, baby products, gloves, feminine hygiene products, and sunscreen.
-The brand began in 1947 when International Latex Corporation (ILC) created a division named Playtex to produce and sell latex products.
-Playtex was the first to advertise undergarments on national television in 1955, written by Howard Shavelson at Ogilvy and Mather, and the first to show a woman wearing only a bra from the waist up in a commercial in 1977.
-They developed space suits for the Apollo program.
+Playtex is an American brand name covering apparel and feminine care products, most notably bras and tampons.
+It was founded in 1947 as a division of the International Latex Corporation (ILC), originally to produce consumer latex goods.
+Playtex was the first to advertise undergarments on national television in 1955, and the first to show a live model wearing only a bra in a commercial, in 1977.
+ILC's industrial division developed space suits for the Apollo program, before being spun off as ILC Dover in 1967.

-Playtex-branded tampons were introduced in the 1960s and became the primary competition to incumbent Tampax.
-Playtex invented the plastic tampon applicator in 1973.
-It was one of the tampon manufacturers that were sued for aggressively advertising over-absorbent tampons that led to toxic shock syndrome.
+Playtex introduced tampons in the 1960s, becoming the primary competition to incumbent Tampax.
+Playtex patented the plastic tampon applicator in 1973.
+It was among the tampon manufacturers sued in the 1980s following evidence linking high-absorbency tampons to toxic shock syndrome.

-Playtex was acquired by Esmark in 1975, and then by Beatrice Foods in 1985.
-A year later, it was acquired for $1.25 billion, and its cosmetics brands were sold to Revlon.
-In 1988, Playtex split into Playtex Apparel Inc. and Playtex Products LLC.
-Playtex Apparel was sold to Sara Lee Corporation in 1991, and to Hanesbrands in 2007.
+The brand's ownership has changed many times since its founding.
+Following acquisitions by Esmark, Beatrice Foods, and a management buyout in 1986, Playtex split in 1988 into separate apparel and consumer products companies.
+The apparel business is owned by Hanesbrands, while the consumer products brands were acquired by Energizer Holdings and later spun off into Edgewell Personal Care in 2015.
+Between 2017 and 2026, Edgewell sold the gloves, infant care and feminine care businesses separately.
+Global feminine care rights are now owned by Swedish company Essity.